goharbor/website/docs/administration/_index.md

 - Select database, LDAP/Active Directory, or OIDC based authentication.
 For information, see [Configuring Authentication](configure-authentication).
 - Add users in database authentication mode and assign the system administrator role to other users.
 For information, see [Managing Users](managing-users).
-- Configure global settings, such as configuring an email server, setting the registry to read-only mode, and restriction who can create projects.
+- Configure global settings, such as setting the registry to read-only mode, and restriction who can create projects.
 For information, see [Configure Global Settings](general-settings).
 - Apply resource quotas to projects.
 For information, see [Configure Project Quotas](configure-project-quotas).
 - Set up replication of images between Harbor and another Harbor instance or a 3rd party replication target.
 For information, see [Configuring Replication](configuring-replication).
 - Set up vulnerability scanners to check the images in the registry for CVE vulnerabilities.
 For information, see [Vulnerability Scanning](vulnerability-scanning).
 - Perform garbage collection, to remove unnecessary data from Harbor.
 For information, see [Garbage Collection](garbage-collection).
+- Manage audit logs by configuring an audit log retention window and setting a syslog endpoint to forward audit logs.For information, see [Log Rotation](log-rotation).
 - Upgrade Harbor when a new version becomes available.
 For information, see [Upgrading Harbor](upgrade).
 - Set up P2P preheat provider instances to preheat the specified images into the P2P network.
 For information, see [P2P preheat](p2p-preheat).
 - Details of defining a user-defined OCI artifact so that Harbor can manage it.
 For information, see [user-defined OCI artifact](user-defined-OCI-artifact).